SwingDev/EasyInject/README.md

         }
     }
     ```
-     All properties from `MessagesViewModelInjector` can be used directly in `MessagesViewModel` via extension that was automatically created by `EasyInject`.
+     All properties from `MessagesViewModelInjector` can be used directly in `MessagesViewModel` via extension that was automatically created by `InjectGrail`.
 So in this case we can use `networkManager` directly.
      ```swift
      class MessagesViewModel: Injectable {
         let injector: MessagesViewModelInjectorImpl